The Healing Power of Body Scan Meditation

-If you notice your heart beating faster after a heated discussion, for example, you might choose to step outside for a few moments instead of getting more worked up.
+If you notice your heart beating faster after a heated discussion, you might choose to step outside for a few moments instead of getting more worked up.
 This has a healing effect on your body.

-Body scan meditation helps you to be more aware of the mind-body connection and how your emotional state affects your body.
+Body scan meditation helps you be more aware of the mind-body connection and how your emotional state affects your body.
 Developing mindfulness around your body is essential to your meditation practice and overall wellness.

-At MindTastik we have hundreds of meditations, including guided body scan meditations to help you reduce stress and get to know how your body responds in those stressful moments.
+At MindTastik, we have hundreds of meditations, including guided body scan meditations, to help you reduce stress and get to know how your body responds in those stressful moments.
 Adding body scan meditation to your daily meditation practice is simple and easy with MindTasktik.

 Download MindTastik at the Apple App Store or Google Play.